u8650912672-ui/CTF-FEMLAB/README.md

-its a cool lil ctf i made in like a few evnings started as something else still has remains sha-256 f2f3b937094c38141921aa6a62e8d43d799091e91736cae9b267539779c29b49 there are currently 4 ways to gain root click here if you wanna spoil it or for some hints :3
+its a cool lil ctf i made in like a few evnings started as something else still has remains sha-256 f2f3b937094c38141921aa6a62e8d43d799091e91736cae9b267539779c29b49 there are currently 4 ways to gain root click here if you wanna spoil it or for some hints :3 this is more to show hey this is stuff you can do do it if you want its just a CTF as said i like making random projects next migth be inspierd by conway's game of life :3 who knows

 passwords and such